mernst/uwisdom/Programs.md

 Alternately, convert to PDF and then back to PostScript, using ps2pdf and pdf2ps.
 Or use pdftops, which seems nicer than pdf2ps.
-(By default, dvips creates PostScript for A4 paper.
-Some people forget to fix this when they install dvips.
-See file ~mernst/wisdom/building/build-dvips) To create Encapsulated PostScript, can also run
+To create Encapsulated PostScript, can also run

 ```sh